Skip to content Accessibility statement

 • We use the Education version of Gemini.
 This means staff and students can use the Chat function for free using your University email address.

 • This version does not allow you to integrate Gemini with your Google Gmail, Docs and Drive.
-This is only available on the premium version which IT Services are unable to provide general licences for.
+This is only available on the pro version, which IT Services are unable to provide general licences for.
+Departments can opt to fund pro licences themselves – contact IT Services with further information about your requirements to arrange this.

 Other GenAI tools